Directional Textual Inversion for Personalized Text-to-Image Generation: Extended Experiments

 \subsection{On the choice of prior}

-For all of our experiments in the main section, we used the initial tokens as prior from the DreamBooth dataset as is.
+For all of our experiments in the main section, we used the same class tokens as those specified in the DreamBooth dataset as priors.
 However, we would like to note that since our DTI can leverage the prior, searching for better priors can lead to better results.
 This demonstrates the effectiveness of the prior.

 To test this, we experimented with having a VLM recommend initial tokens.
 More specifically, we provided reference images to the VLM and asked it to recommend 1-2 words that best describe them.
 For the experiments, we used Qwen-VL 2.5~\citep{bai2025qwen2} as the VLM.
 The results are shown in Table~\ref{tab:vlm_priors}.